 My blog allows me as an Adult Third Culture Kid (ATCK) and a mother to three children to first and foremost remember and mark my journey as a young mother.
 We often call the threesome by their middles: “Ayodelé” (8yrs – means ‘Joy is in the house’ in Yoruba) and 6 year old girl “Délice” (born on Christmas Day – name means ‘delight’ in French) and then there is our littlest boy “Amani” (‘peace’) born December 2015.
 So, I’ll readily admit it, my blog serves a totally selfish purpose.
 I want to record the changes in myself and in my thought process and to be able to look back on how I navigated the tension of wanting to raise my children to be multicultural, multilingual and most importantly global-minded in a monocultural setting.

 Today, we are back in France.
 We’ve been back for a year already!
 How time flies!
 We moved to a village in the south eastern part of France this past June 2016.
 We all speak English, French and we have more recently been actively inviting Mandarin into our home.
-I get excited about language, culture, travel, natural birth but also delicious food and gorgeous design or deeper topics like injustice, adoption, faith and freedom in Jesus.
+German to follow suit.
+I get excited about language, culture, travel, natural birth but also delicious food and gorgeous design or deeper topics like injustice, adoption, faith and freedom I have found in following Jesus.
 If any of these things interest you, then welcome to the virtual dinner table conversation!
 You can also follow me on twittter: @tckmama and Instagram, where my name is @thirdculturemama.